hanielbaez/docs-1/analysis.md

 ## Plots

 The "plots" list contains collections which define the different plots that visualize the outputs.
-The basic configuration of a plot includes a name, data, type, layout, and position field:
+The basic configuration of a plot includes a title, data, type, layout, and position field:

 ```javascript
   "plots": [{